 Where to Start

-There are enough different options to pick two professions for your character, the question is which two first.
+There are enough different options to pick two professions for your character: the question is which two first.
 Go for a profession that can make a decent variety of consumables like alchemy, inscription, or enchanting.
-There is always a demand for these items because they never last like transmog or mounts.
-However, enchanting does not share his material or needs in the same way alchemy or inscription does.
+There is always a demand for these items because they never last, like transmog or mounts.
+However, enchanting does not share materials or needs the same way alchemy or inscription does.

-Don’t get me wrong, I’m not saying ‘don’t do it’.
-I’m saying think twice because they don’t have a connection.
-An alchemist needs his herbs, an enchanter needs his dust and there is nothing to disenchant from an alchemist (besides his trinkets).
+Don’t get me wrong; I’m not saying ‘don’t do it.
+I’m saying think twice because it doesn’t have a connection.
+An alchemist needs his herbs, an enchanter needs his dust, and there is nothing to disenchant from an alchemist (besides his trinkets).
 An enchanter would benefit more from a tailor, but more about that later.

 Now that you set up your first two professions and maybe the second character with gathering professions, it’s time to expand.

 As I explained before, enchanting is another great consumable profession.
 However, the amounts of enchantments you will sell are lower than alchemy or inscription but have a higher profit.
 Enchanting and tailoring have a perfect relationship with each other.
-Cloth is always one of the cheapest materials in the game, this has to do with that every character can get cloth from mobs without needing a profession for it.
+Cloth is always one of the cheapest materials in the game.
+It has to do with that; every character can get clothes from mobs without needing a profession.
 Crafting gear is a very cheap shuffle when you disenchant it into dust and crystals.
-This is why I recommend always picking enchanting and tailoring.
+It is why I recommend always picking enchanting and tailoring.

-Leatherworking and skinning or blacksmith and mining are very common combinations, but hardly the best.
+Leatherworking and skinning or blacksmith and mining are prevalent combinations but hardly the best.
 The reason for that is that if you are a farmer, you will have to gather with three characters each time you need materials or for a crafter that buys his materials, having skinning or herbalism is pointless.
 Think ahead, think efficient, how can I get a better result from doing the same.
-That is what this guide is all about, how to get the best result by having to do less.
+This guide is all about how to get the best result by having to do less.

-A common question I see is ‘what is the best profession’?
+A common question I see what is the best profession’?
 The best one is ‘all’.
 They all have their moments, but some are better than on other realms.
-It mostly has to do with the stage the expansion is in.
-You have a beginning, the main part, and the end part.
-The main part of an expansion has its ups and downs, but most of the time it is profitable.
+It mostly has to do with the stage of the expansion.
+You have a beginning, the central part, and the end part.
+The main part of an expansion has its ups and downs, but most of the time, it is profitable.

 The thing you want is diversity.
-You don’t go to a shoe store where they only buy one type of shoe, you want to go to the kind of shoe store that sells all kinds of shoes in all kinds of colors, right?
-This is the same as in World of Warcraft, not everyone needs a strength potion or not everyone needs those crafted robes.
-Every player has its own needs based on what they are doing or want to achieve.
+You don’t go to a shoe store where they only buy one type of shoe.
+You want to go to the kind of shoe store that sells all kinds of shoes in all kinds of colours, right?
+It’s the same as in World of Warcraft, not everyone needs a strength potion, or not everyone needs those crafted robes.
+Every player has their own needs based on what they are doing or want to achieve.
 So it’s best to have something for every potential buyer.

 Also, keep in mind that old content sells.
 Don’t skip other expansion professions, especially when it comes to engineers.
 Here is my guide on crafting older content.

-For a lot of professions, the materials are easy to get or cheap to buy, but for some professions, it isn’t always an easy or cheap thing to do.
-When it comes to the last few skill points then the material requirements can be hard to get.
-As an example, The Burning Crusade engineering to max level is a real hassle because you gonna need a lot of khorium ore or khorium bars.
+For many professions, the materials are easy to get or cheap to buy, but it isn’t always an easy or cheap thing to do for some professions.
+When it comes to the last few skill points, then the material requirements can be hard to get.
+For example, The Burning Crusade engineering to max level is a real hassle because you will need a lot of khorium ore or khorium bars.
 The reason why you want to have TBC engineering to the max is for learning Turbo-Charged Flying Machine.
-So you could farm the khorium yourself but that will cost a lot of time or you could buy the khorium or and bars but that will cost a lot of gold.
+So you could farm the khorium yourself, but that will cost a lot of time, or you could buy the khorium or and bars, but that will cost a lot of gold.

-Some professions are easier to level and some expansions make it more difficult, but having diversity for crafting is a big plus.
+Some professions are more accessible to level, and some expansions make it more difficult, but having diversity for crafting is a big plus.

 Miro Board Setups

-This Miro board shows the 5 most efficient setups combinations I can think of.
+This Miro board shows the five most efficient setup combinations I can think of.
 It shows what races and classes to pick to get the most beneficial for professions.
-The idea behind these setups is to save time and maximize the crafting possibility.
+The idea behind these setups is to save time and maximise the crafting possibility.

 Click on the hand of the Miro board and wait a few seconds to load.
 You can drag, zoom in by using the scroll button, or hit the button on the bottom right for full screen.

 I have shown you how you can set up a perfect team of professions based on logic, but that does not mean it will work for you.
 Pick whatever combination works for you as long you can work with it.
-At the end of the day, it’s about having fun and everyone has his own way in World of Warcraft.
+It’s about having fun, and everyone has their way in World of Warcraft.
 But if you want to get the most out of it, follow the Miro board setup.